macauyeah/spring-boot-demo/README.md

-# example for spring boot data jpa
+# example for spring boot application